zunjare/fusionpact-devops-challenge/README.md

 - Dockerize this application using **Docker & Docker Compose**
   - Frontend, Backend, and Database containers
 - Ensure data entered via the frontend is **saved to the database and persists after container restarts**
+- 📸 While completing this task, you must **create a detailed SOP (Standard Operating Procedure)** similar to the example provided.
+  - Include **step-by-step commands** you executed.
+  - Add **screenshots of each major step** (e.g., container build, deployment, database verification).
+  - This SOP must **not** be added to your repository.
-- Submit your solution by replying to the **same email** you received this task from:
+- 📨 After completing the task, reply to the **same email** you received this task from and include:
-  - Include **link to your forked repository**
+  - ✅ The **GitHub repository URL** (your forked version)
-  - Include a **short paragraph** explaining how you validated data persistence
+  - ✅ A **short paragraph** explaining how you verified data persistence
+  - ✅ The **SOP document as an attachment** (PDF )

+> 🧠 **Reminder:** The SOP is a required part of the submission.
+It helps us evaluate your documentation skills along with your technical work.

 > This README is a **task only**.
 It intentionally does not include step-by-step instructions or implementation guidance.